capricore/C_Programming_Guide/Week_0&1_Content_Extras.md

-Certainly!
-Here's a more detailed and supplemented outline for teaching an undergraduate who has just learned C:

-# C Programming

-## Background (This part is not important, just get simple understanding is enough)

 ### 1. High-level Language vs Assembly Language vs Machine Language

 - **High-level Language**: Closer to human language, easier to read and write (e.g., C, Python).